dipampaul17/synapz/README.md

 ## 📊 latest results: batch_run_20250518_121146

+our most recent comprehensive evaluation (`batch_run_20250518_121146`) included 33 teaching pairs across three neurodiverse profiles. the experiments were run using a controlled methodology with identical concepts and simulated learner profiles, varying only the teaching approach between adaptive and control methods.

-the hard numbers (p-values, specific averages, etc.) for our latest comprehensive run (`batch_run_20250518_121146`, n=33 pairs) are in `results/batch_run_20250518_121146/compiled_batch_results.json` and the detailed `experiment_pair_details.csv`. we encourage you to dig into these files to see the raw and compiled outputs.
+the hard numbers (p-values, specific averages, etc.) for this run are stored in `results/batch_run_20250518_121146/compiled_batch_results.json` and the detailed `experiment_pair_details.csv`.

-the visualizations in `results/batch_run_20250518_121146/visualizations/` help paint the picture. here's a snapshot of what this run suggests:
+the visualizations help translate these numbers into clearer patterns:

 <div align="center">
   <p style="margin-bottom: 0.5em;"><strong>overall effectiveness & evidence (`evidence_summary.png`, `readability_metrics.png`):</strong></p>